Mallik-G/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise0.md

    ![](images/linux1.png)

 6. You are provided with two pre-created **Resource Groups** in the Lab.
-Let's review them.
+Let us review them.

 * linux-empty-UNIQUEID: Please use this resource group to deploy all resources as a part of this lab guide.
 This resource group does not contain any existing resources.